 This is extremely important.
 Most companies don’t offer guaranteed replacement costs anymore, so shop around.
 The best thing about guaranteed replacement cost is that your property will be covered regardless of how much its value increases.

 Most companies have put a dollar amount on their policies.
 So, if you have a $100,000 home, your insurer will cover that plus an additional twenty-five percent.
 Imagine having a policy that’ll cover the total value of your home irrespective of the increase in value!
 It’s really amazing, right?
+It definitely sounds amazing but most of the time insurance companies try to give the lowest claimed amount possible or sometimes no amount at all.
+In that situation, you can also hire insurance claim experts who will help you to get the maximum claimed amount.

 A deductible is the amount of cash you’ve to pay out of your pocket before the insurer pays anything on a claim.
 It can be high or low, depending on the amount you’ve stashed away to cover emergencies.
 And that’s one of the main reasons why you need at least three months of expenses saved in emergency funds.